CS386-journal-time/CS386-journal-time/D2_Requirements/D2_Requirements.md

 9. Users may choose to incorporate weather data into their journal.

-10. User can use their favorite streaming service to incorporate music in the journal.
+10. Users can use their favorite streaming service to incorporate music in the journal.

 11. Users can craft their journal entries with options other than text input. (stylus, voice, etc.).

 ## 4. Non-functional requirements

-1. Security (Secure storage of entries)
+1. Security (secure storage of entries)

 2. Ease of use (creating/editing entries)